 Skiing at Boyne Mountain Resort – Boyne Falls

-Skiing at Boyne Mountain Resort is a popular pastime in the state and has been since they opened their doors in 1948.
-The accommodation options are luxury lodges complete with hot tubs and warm fires to cozy up by and soak up the surrounding Christmas scenery.
+Skiing at Boyne Mountain Resort is a popular pastime in the state and has been since it opened its doors in 1948.
+The accommodation options are luxury lodges with hot tubs and warm fires to cozy up and soak up the surrounding Christmas scenery.